-Long-term investments held as of December 31, 2023 and 2022 are comprised of investments in cash and cash equivalents, common stocks, fixed income funds, exchange traded funds, and government securities.
-As of December 31, 2023 and 2022, the YMCA has recorded total unrealized holding losses on forty-five and seventy-eight of these securities, respectively.
+Long-term investments held as of December 31, 2024 and 2023 are comprised of investments in cash and cash equivalents, common stocks, fixed income funds, mutual funds, exchange traded funds, and government securities.
+As of December 31, 2024 and 2023, the YMCA has recorded total unrealized holding losses on eighty-three and forty-five of these securities, respectively.
 Management believes that holding losses recorded on these investments are not a permanent impairment, but rather a temporary market decline.
 The following tables show the investments' gross unrealized losses and fair value, aggregated by investment category and length of time that the individual securities have been in a continuous unrealized loss position as of December 31: